Skip to main content

 General guidelines

 • Include “U.S. Department of Health and Human Services, National Institutes of Health” as the publisher in all references.
-If the author is a person, as with Director’s Messages, also include “National Institute of Mental Health” at the end (U.S. Department of Health and Human Services, National Institutes of Health, National Institute of Mental Health).
+If the author is a person, as with the Director’s Messages, also include “National Institute of Mental Health” at the end (U.S. Department of Health and Human Services, National Institutes of Health, National Institute of Mental Health).

 • For print or digital publications, such as brochures, fact sheets, and infographics, provide the publication name and publication or identifier number (found on the back cover or last page).